Identity Governance and Administration: Using IGA for Security and Compliance

 • Integration with Systems and Applications: Various systems, applications, and resources are integrated under processes to govern access across the organization.
 Integration enables automated user provisioning, access enforcement, and identity data synchronization between different systems.

-Integrate Identity Management Best Practices into Workflows
+Identity Management Best Practices

 Aligning workflows with the governance of user accounts involves integrating management practices into various business processes and workflows.
 Businesses can achieve this alignment by following these steps: